Dr-Duncan-treatment-room

 skin-treatment-latelier

-Every consultation at the clinic is performed by Dr Duncan Brennand, a GMC-registered doctor with reference number 4341662.
-Every injectable, including anti-wrinkle injections, dermal filler, Profhilo, Julaine and polynucleotides, is delivered personally by Dr Brennand.
-Device treatments such as Morpheus8, Sofwave and CoolPeel are delivered by our clinical team, Emma, Kate and Bronte, working under Dr Brennand’s clinical lead after his consultation and plan.
+Every injectable treatment including anti-wrinkle injections, dermal filler, Profhilo, Julaine and polynucleotides – is delivered personally by Dr Brennand.
+Device treatments including Morpheus8, Sofwave and CoolPeel are delivered by the clinical team, Emma, Kate and Bronte, working under Dr Brennand’s clinical lead following a consultation and treatment plan.

 Talk to the team